 [0001] The invention relates generally to imagesetting and electronic prepress systems and methods for enhancing system workflow.
-More particularly, the present invention is directed towards automated systems and methods for optimizing the workflow in a prepress system.
+More particularly, the present invention is directed towards systems and methods for selecting from a job list a next job to be processed for printing in a prepress printing environment.
+The job processing typically entails processing page description format (PDF) data files, such as PostScriptTM files, into raster data files and thereafter rendering the raster data files to an output device such as a printer or proofer.